 FYI, these last two steps are optional.
 I've learned from my most favorite YouTube bloggers, MakeupShayla and Ellarie, that concealing your brows makes a world of a difference.
 On the nights I'm going out, I love taking the angled brush side of the above spoolie and using this creamy concealer to outline my brows.
 I create a precise, tiny line underneath and above my brows.
 Concealing my brows with a shade that's very close to my natural skin tone (if you go with a lighter concealer, your brows will stand out too much) defines my brows even more and gives them a snatched appeal that slays every photo.

-Following up the above concealing step, I use this blending brush to buff out my concealer on above and underneath my brow to ensure everything looks natural.
+Following up on the above concealing step, I use this blending brush to buff out my concealer on above and underneath my brow to ensure everything looks natural.
 Sometimes, I'll even dip and swirl this brush onto my go-to foundation powder of the moment and pat this on top of my concealer to seamlessly blend everything together.

 The cool part about brows is the upkeep is completely in your hands.
 They make the biggest difference on my face so they deserve all of my love.